Background pattern

 Use in the elderly

-Use of Bupivacaína B. Braun 7,5 mg/ml with other medications
+Use of Bupivacaine B. Braun 7.5 mg/ml with other medications

 Inform your doctor or pharmacist if you are using or have recently used other medications, including those purchased without a prescription.

-The administration of Bupivacaine B. Braun with the following medications may require adjusting the dose of one or the other or interrupting treatment.
+The administration of Bupivacaine B. Braun together with the following medications may make it necessary to modify the dose of one of them or interrupt treatment.

-- Medications that cause vasoconstriction (reduction of blood vessel diameter).
+• Medications that produce vasoconstriction (reduction of blood vessel diameter).

-- Heparin, anticoagulant medications (that prevent blood clotting), anti-inflammatory non-steroidal medications, and plasma substitutes (products used in cases of blood loss).
+• Heparin, anticoagulant medications (which prevent blood coagulation), non-steroidal anti-inflammatory drugs, and plasma substitutes (products used in case of blood loss).

 Pregnancy, breastfeeding, and fertility